Damon Heta

-Damon Leigh Heta (born 10 August 1987) is an Australian professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number thirteen; he reached a peak ranking of world number six in 2024.
-A PDC Tour Card holder since 2020, Heta won his first European Tour title at the 2022 Gibraltar Darts Trophy.
-He reached his first major semi-final at the 2024 UK Open.
-Heta has won a total of 11 PDC titles in his professional career.
+Damon Heta (born 10 August 1987) is an Australian professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number six in 2024.
+Nicknamed "the Heat", he has been a PDC Tour Card holder since 2020.
+Heta won his first European Tour title at the 2022 Gibraltar Darts Trophy and reached his first major semi-final at the 2024 UK Open.
+He has won a total of 12 PDC titles in his professional career.

 Prior to turning professional in 2020, Heta won his first overall PDC title at the 2019 Brisbane Darts Masters as a regional qualifier.
 He has since represented Australia in the PDC World Cup of Darts, winning the 2022 edition of the tournament alongside teammate Simon Whitlock.

 Career

 Early career

 Before turning professional in 2020, Heta mainly played on the Dartplayers Australia (DPA) Tour.
 His first big televised exposure in PDC darts was making his World Series debut at the 2014 Sydney Darts Masters as a DPA qualifier, where he was whitewashed 6–0 in the first round by Dave Chisnall.
 Heta qualified for the 2016 Auckland Darts Masters where he lost in the first round to Michael van Gerwen 6–3.

 He qualified for the 2018 Melbourne Darts Masters, where he defeated his childhood friend Kyle Anderson 6–5 in the first round.
 He lost 10–7 to Gary Anderson in the quarter-finals.
 Anderson then defeated Heta 6–5 in the first round of the 2018 Brisbane Darts Masters a week later.

 Amongst his titles won in Australia are the 2011 Pacific Masters, the 2014 DPA Australian Singles, the 2015 West Coast Classic, and the 2016 DPA Australian Open.